vchi90/MeowMaze/README.md

 ## Personnel
   Vincent Chi, En Yu Zhang
 ## Recursive Abstraction
-  The recursive abstraction can mark a stepping stone for backtracking.
+  When I'm asked to traverse a maze to find a treasure, the recursive abstraction can identify the possible paths and take a step, marking the stepping stone for backtracking as well as preventing repetition.
+(Put a wall on your steps..?)

+  If no possible steps are found, backtrack.

 ## English Algorithm and/or Pseudocode.
-  Base case: Traverses through a path in a single direction.
+  Base case:

-  - if treasure found {solved, return true}.
+  - if treasure found {solved, return true;}.

-  - if no treasure here {no treasure is found, continue}.

-  - if no treasure found at the end of path with no turn {invoke recursive abstraction}.
+  - if all stepping stones are marked {return false;}.

   Recursive case: If there is a split, invoke recursive abstraction.
-(Backtracking occurs here.)
+(See recursive abstraction.)

 ## Class(es), with Fields and Methods
-"The content of the "class(es)" section will probably remain null today, until until your partnership has had a chance to meet and agree on your algorithm, probably in class Wednesday."
+  Maze class: Double integer array maze.
+Treasure.
+Explorer.
+Wall.
+Stepping stone.
+Directions. toString.
+  Maze solver class: Traversing method that includes everything above is in here.

 ## Version *n* Wishlist
   - All solutions.